-FIA\AFL.1 Authentication failure handling
+FIA_AFL.1 Authentication failure handling

 This component ensures that human users who are not authorized administrators can not endlessly attempt to authenticate.
-After some number of failures that the authorized administrator decides, that must not be zero, the user becomes unable from that point on in attempts to authenticate.
+After some number of failures that the ST writer decides, that must not be zero, the user becomes unable from that point on in attempts to authenticate.
 This goes on until an authorized administrator makes authentication possible again for that user.
 This component traces back to and aids in meeting the following objective: O.SELPRO.

-FIA\UAU.5 Multiple authentication mechanisms
+FIA UAU.4 Single-use authentication mechanisms

-This component was chosen to ensure that multiple authentication mechanism are used appropriately in all attempts to authenticate at the TOE from an internal or external network.
-A SOF metric for this requirement is defined in section 5.1.1 to ensure that the mechanisms are of adequate probabilistic strength to protect against authentication data compromise.
-This component traces back to and aids in meeting the following objective: O.SINUSE and O.IDAUTH.
+This component was chosen to ensure that some one-time authentication mechanism is used in all attempts to authenticate at the TOE from an internal or external network.
+This component traces back to and aids in meeting the following objective:

+O.SINUSE.